-The IEP team has participated in training and guidance regarding student participation in state mandated assessments that includes the information below: Under 34 Code of Federal Regulations (CFR) 300.320(a)(6) and [O.C.G.A § 20-2-281], if the IEP team determines that the student will take GAA, the IEP team may provide additional summary statements of why the student cannot participate in the Georgia Milestones Assessment System, with or without allowable accommodations, and why the alternate assessment is appropriate for the student, including that all of the eligibility criteria are met.
-Additional Summary Statements (if necessary): The decision to administer GAA is based on multiple sources of measurable, objective evidence, including, but not limited to current IEP PLAAFP statements, goals and/or objectives, report cards, progress reports, work samples, teacher observations, Full and Individual Evaluations (FIE), standardized achievement test results, and classroom, district, and statewide assessment results.
+The IEP team has participated in training and guidance regarding student participation in state mandated assessments that includes the information below:

+Under 34 Code of Federal Regulations (CFR) 300.320(a)(6) and [O.C.G.A § 20-2-281], if the IEP team determines that the student will take GAA 2.0, the IEP team may provide additional summary statements of why the student cannot participate in the Georgia Milestones Assessment System, with or without allowable accommodations, and why the alternate assessment is appropriate for the student, including that all of the eligibility criteria are met.

+Additional Summary Statements (if necessa ry ) --- ---- ---

+The decision to administer GAA 2.0 is based on multiple sources of measurable, objective evidence, including, but not limited to current IEP PLAAFP statements, goals and/or objectives, report cards, progress reports, work samples, teacher observations, Full and Individual Evaluations (FIE), standardized achievement test results, and classroom, district, and statewide assessment results.
 This decision is not based solely on the student's previous performance on statewide assessment.

-The decision to administer GAA is made by the IEP team, not administratively based on federal accountability requirements which limit the number of students taking an alternate assessment who can be counted as proficient in CCRPI performance calculations.
-Although GAA is intended for a small number of students, the proficiency cap does not limit the number of students receiving special education services who may take the alternate assessment.
-The decision to administer GAA is based on the student's educational needs and the instruction the student is receiving.
-This decision is not based solely on the student's disability category and is not based on the student's racial or economic background, excessive or extended based solely on the student's disability category and is not based on the student's facial of economic background, excessive of extended
+The decision to administer GAA 2.0 is made by the IEP team, not administratively based on federal accountability requirements which limit the number of students taking an alternate assessment who can be counted as proficient in CCRPI performance calculations.
+Although GAA 2.0 is intended for a small number of students, the proficiency cap does not limit the number of students receiving special education services who may take the alternate assessment.

+The decision to administer GAA 2.0 is based on the student's educational needs and the instruction the student is receiving.
+This decision is not based solely on the student's disability category and is not based on the student's racial or economic background, excessive or extended absences, or amount of time or location of service delivery.